medic/cht-docs/content/en/apps/guides/integrations/openmrs.md

 #### Error Handling

 Exceptions thrown during processing can be added to a queue and presented on an interface for action.
-The erroring data may then be re-queued.
-You need to consider what works best at this point, but for convenience purposes, it makes sense for a backend user to resolve such errors.
+The erring data may then be re-queued.
+You need to consider what works best at this point.
+For convenience, it makes sense for a backend user to resolve such errors.

 Sample OpenMRS handler scripts include:
 1. [PIH Malawi's EMR handler](https://github.com/kmatiya/emr-yendanafe-test-script)